 - You can’t sleep with your pets- If you like to camp with your dog, they will probably have to sleep on the ground.
 Most people won’t be able to get comfortable while sharing the hammock.

-- You can bring your gear inside with you to keep it safe and dry- It’s nice to be able to sleep with your fragile electronics and valuables right next to you to protect them from the rain and theft.
+- You can bring your camping gear inside with you to keep it safe and dry- It’s nice to be able to sleep with your fragile electronics and valuables right next to you to protect them from the rain and theft.
 Even 1-person tents have plenty of extra space for your backpack.
 Tents also have large built-in vestibules where you can store your bulkier gear like your hiking boots or trail runners and jacket to keep them dry and safe.

 - Tents allow you to camp in more environments- No trees are required to pitch a tent.
 Freestanding models don’t even require stakes.
 You can pitch your tent above the tree line, in the middle of a parking lot, or in a sandy desert.
 Non-freestanding tents do require stakes to pitch.
 This limits you to camping on softer ground (you cant pound stakes into concrete, for example).
 I prefer freestanding tents because you can pitch them anywhere.
 Hammocks, on the other hand, require trees or some other structure to hang from.

 - Tents offer a private space to do stuff- In a tent, you have space to change your clothes, organize gear, clean yourself, fix something, etc. This is great for rainy days or when you’re camping in a busy campground.
 You have a dry room where you can hang out and be alone.
 This is one of the main reasons I always bring a tent when I travel internationally.
 It’s nice to be able to get away from people once in a while.
 In a hammock, you’re always somewhat exposed.